erichson/ShallowDecoder/README.md

 ## Shallow Decoder for flow reconstruction with limited sensors and limited data

 Flow reconstruction is an important problem across the physical, biological, and engineering sciences.
-Given some sensor sensor measurements (orange points)
+Given some sensor sensor measurements (e.g., orange points in the image below) the aim is it to reconstruct the corresponding high-dimensional flow field.

 <img src="https://raw.githubusercontent.com/erichson/ShallowDecoder/master/results/flow_truth_with_sensors.png" width="500">

-the aim is it to reconstruct the high-dimensional flow field.
-Traditionally, techniques such as the proper orthogonal decomposition (POD) are used for this task.
-Here we propose a neural network-based methodology.
+Traditionally,  modal approximation techniques, such as the proper orthogonal decomposition (POD), are used for this task.
+Here, we propose a neural network-based methodology.
 Indeed, the reconstruction quality of the shallow decoder outperforms traditional methods.
 For instance, the following image shows the reconstructed flow field using only 5 sensors:

 <img src="https://raw.githubusercontent.com/erichson/ShallowDecoder/master/results/reconstruction_via_shallow_decoder.png" width="500">